RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 #### New (Controllers)

 - A [*tag controller*](controller-tools.md) tool to set any layer so Duik can recognise it as a controller (very useful for the [*extract controllers*](controller-tools.md#extract-controllers) tool for example).
+- Hold the [Alt] button when creating controllers to create only one controller centered on the average positions of the selected layers.
+- Hold the [Ctrl] button to automatically parent the selected layers to the newly created controller(s).

 #### New (Other rigging tools)